nicholaswilde/recipes/docs/mediterranean/greek-orzo-stuffed-red-peppers.md

 ### Step 1

-Pre-heat oven to 400°F. In a 9x13 dish, toss halved red bell peppers with salt, pepper, olive oil, and garlic.
+Preheat oven to 400°F. In a 9x13 dish, toss halved red bell peppers with salt, pepper, olive oil, and garlic.
 Add oregano.
 Roast 20 to 25 minutes.

 ### Step 2

 Meanwhile, cook dry orzo according to package directions.
-Drain and toss with balsamic vinegar, kalamata olives, pepperoncini, pine nuts, and feta.
+Drain and toss with balsamic vinegar, Kalamata olives, pepperoncini, pine nuts, and feta.

 ### Step 3